clairesquires99/RecomendationApp/README.md

 - [Project status](#project-status)

 ## Description
 This app is primarily intended for use on mobile devices, and as such was designed using the mobile-first design principle.
+The front-end is primarily basic bootstrap styling (this allowed me to focus on the functionality of the app).

-This app implements a social media network, where sign up and then login using an email address and password, afterwhich they are able to follow other users.
+There are two main parts of functionality that were implemented: the social network, and the interaction with the APIs.
+The social media network allows users to sign up and then login using an email address and password, afterwhich they are able to follow other users.
+Once the user has followers, they can recommend items to these followers.
+The APIs allow users to asscess content to recommend to their followers.
+Various APIs are used to search and fetch content of a specific media type (e.g. books use the [Google Books API](https://developers.google.com/books/docs/v1/using)).

 ## Demo
 Try it out at https://clairesquires99.pythonanywhere.com/.